Simplicity at its Finest

 Your sleeping cabin will have either a single or double bed, complete with bedding/towels, space to store your belongings, a small entrance area for shoes etc. and in some of the cabins there is a working space/desk.

-Wifi exists in the kitchen and studio houses.
-We are working on connecting all the sleeping cabins soon.
+Wifi exists in the kitchen and studio house, and now all sleeping cabins too.

 Pack wool.
 Even in the summer.
 Pack for wind and pack for rain.
 And pack a pair of shorts for the sauna.
 Then you have packed perfectly.